ropensci/rcites/paper.md

 # The Speciesplus database

 In 2013, the UNEP World Conservation Monitoring Centre (UNEP-WCMC) and the CITES Secretariat initiated a partnership funded by UNEP, the European Commission and the CITES Secretariat.
-Together, they created Speciesplus (or Species+), a comprehensive database of not only CITES listed species and their regulation status within CITES but also the species' status within the EU legislation and last but not least the species' status within the Convention on the Conservation of Migratory Species of Wild Animals (CMS) [@Speciesplus_about].
+Together, they created Speciesplus (or Species+), a comprehensive database of not only CITES listed species and their regulation status within CITES but also the species' status within the EU legislation and the species' status within the Convention on the Conservation of Migratory Species of Wild Animals (CMS) [@Speciesplus_about].
 Speciesplus is publicly available at https://speciesplus.net [@UNEP].

 # The ``rcites`` R package